SteelCompendium/data-rules-md-dse/Abilities/Elementalist/5th-Level Features/Combustion Deferred.md

   scc:
     - mcdm.heroes.v1:feature.ability.elementalist.5th-level-feature:combustion-deferred-9-essence
   scdc:
-    - 1.1.1:13.2.9.4:02
+    - 1.1.1:11.2.9.4:05
   source: mcdm.heroes.v1
   target: One creature or object
   type: feature/ability/elementalist/5th-level-feature
 effects:
   - roll: Power Roll + Reason
-    t1: 8 + R fire damage
+    tier1: 8 + R fire damage
-    t2: 13 + R fire damage
+    tier2: 13 + R fire damage
-    t3: 17 + R fire damage
+    tier3: 17 + R fire damage
+  - name: Effect
-  - effect: When the target ends their next turn, or if they drop to 0 Stamina before then, each enemy adjacent to them takes fire damage equal to twice your Reason score.
+    effect: When the target ends their next turn, or if they drop to 0 Stamina before then, each enemy adjacent to them takes fire damage equal to twice your Reason score.
 Each affected enemy then gains this same effect.
-    name: Effect
 ```